sdudnic/istoria/egalitate-en.md

    * _racial segregation_ - any action or inaction that leads directly or indirectly to the separation or differentiation of persons based on criteria of race, color, national or ethnic origin;
    * _harassment_ - any unwanted behavior that leads to the creation of an intimidating, hostile, degrading, humiliating or offensive environment, with the purpose or effect of harming a person's dignity based on the criteria stipulated by this law;

- * :page_facing_up: **The International Convention on the Elimination of All Forms of Racial Discrimination** defines _racial discrimination_ as
+ * **The International Convention on the Elimination of All Forms of Racial Discrimination** defines _racial discrimination_ as
 > "any distinction, exclusion, restriction or preference based on race, color, ancestry or national or ethnic origin, which has as its object or effect the destruction or compromise of recognition, use or the exercise, on equal terms, of human rights and fundamental freedoms in the political, economic, social and cultural spheres or in any other field of public life."

- * The **Romanian legislation** uses, in the :page_facing_up: Government Ordinance no. 137/2000, on the prevention and sanctioning of all forms of discrimination, in Art.2, a similar definition, _discrimination_ being
+ * The **Romanian legislation** uses, in the Government Ordinance no. 137/2000, on the prevention and sanctioning of all forms of discrimination, in Art.2, a similar definition, _discrimination_ being
 > "any difference, exclusion, restriction or preference, based on race, nationality, ethnicity, [...] beliefs, ... or any other criterion which has as its object or effect the restriction or removal of the recognition, use or exercise, on equal terms, of human rights and fundamental freedoms or of rights recognized by law, in the political, economic, social and cultural field or in any other field of public life";

 In particular, we can conclude from this that _racial discrimination_ is defined as "preference based on national or ethnic origin, which has the effect of restricting or removing the recognition, on an equal footing, of fundamental rights and freedoms".

- * In **Romania**, :page_facing_up: order no. 6134/2016 on the prohibition of school segregation in pre-university education units, Art.3, defines _segregation_ as
+ * In **Romania**, order no. 6134/2016 on the prohibition of school segregation in pre-university education units, Art.3, defines _segregation_ as
 > "a serious form of discrimination and has as a consequence the unequal access of children to a quality education, violation of the exercise of equal rights to education as well as human dignity"

  * **The People's Law Dictionary** by Gerald and Kathleen Hill, defines _discrimination_ as